-Updated by garthy (Garthy X) over 9 years ago
+Updated by garthy (Garthy X) almost 10 years ago

 Thankyou! :) I have had no luck reporting this issue in the past.
 Thankyou for taking the time to looking at it, and especially for finding the fault in my test code.